fabiospampinato/vscode-open-in-github/readme.md

-'Open in GitHub: Insights' // Open the current project's insights in GitHub 'Open in GitHub: Wiki' // Open the current project's wiki in GitHub 'Open in GitHub: Settings' // Open the current project's settings in GitHub
+'Open in GitHub: Insights' // Open the current project's insights in GitHub 'Open in GitHub: Wiki' // Open the current project's wiki in GitHub 'Open in GitHub: Settings' // Open the current project's settings in GitHub 'Open in GitHub: Copy File Link' // Copy the current file's link to GitHub 'Open in GitHub: Copy File Permalink' // Copy the current file's permalink to GitHub
 ```

 ## Settings